davidpmccormick/davidpmccormick.github.io/_posts/2014-03-12-line-height-leading.md

 }
 {% endhighlight %}

-And with that, you can always be confident where each line begins and how much space there is between two baselines.
+And with that, you can be <small>(relatively)</small> confident  where each line begins and how much space there is between two baselines.